Skip to main content

 Only register the source matching your use case.
 Do not register multiple sources — this prevents cross-domain contamination.

-Step 2: Add the rules file
+Step 2: Add behavior rules

 your-project/